Little Critter as he appeared in the first story.Little Critter

 - Grandma, What Massive Hotness You Have: Little Critter's grandma is in great shape for her age.
 She looks better than his mom.

 - Half-Dressed Cartoon Animal: For a while, Little Critter wore only overalls.
+However in "Just For You," Little Critter was completely nude while his mother was fully clothes.

 - Hot Skitty-on-Wailord Action: One character in Just a Little Different has a turtle father and rabbit mother.